 I am available for both on-site and Skype visits to your school or organization.
-I offer a free 15-20 minute Skype presentation consisting of an interactive read-aloud and Q&A. Please contact me for more information about setting up a visit.
+I offer one free 15-20 minute Skype presentation to schools per semester, consisting of an interactive read-aloud and Q&A. I offer additional 15-20 minute Skype lessons for $45.00 a session.
+I also offer 40-45 minute Skype presentations for $95.00 per visit.
+My in-person school visit rate is $175.00 per 40-45 minute session.
+Please contact me for more information about setting up a visit.
 I am happy to work with you to meet your budgetary needs, and I encourage schools (especially those in Eastern Massachusetts) who think they can't afford an author visit to get in touch.
 Teaming up with other schools in your district to cover base, travel, and overnight costs can be a great option.
 Also, check the website of The Society of Children's Book Writers and Illustrators, www.scbwi.org, for information on funding sources.

 If you are interested in a school visit or would like more information, please contact Jane at email@example.com.